What is Crypto Margin Trading and How Does It Work?

 For hedging, capital efficiency, and scaling, not for gambling.
 It’s about flexibility, not just profit.

-Know your liquidation price before you trade, use stop-losses, and never go all in.
-Use our calculators before trading.
+Know the liquidation price before trading, use stop-losses, and never go all in.
+The platform calculators help model risk before entering a position.
 Discipline beats prediction every time.

 Through Leverage.Trading’s data-driven tools, calculators, and the Global Leverage & Risk Report, Anton provides actionable insights used by traders in over 200 countries.
 His research and commentary have been featured by Benzinga, Bitcoin.com, and Business Insider, reinforcing his mission to make professional-grade risk management and transparent platform analysis accessible to retail traders worldwide.